hbeale/treehouse-shell-novice/_episodes/01-intro.md

 You may have seen it in a text editor program, for example.

 So let's try our first command, `ls` which is short for listing.
-This command will list the contents of the current directory:
+This command will list the contents (if any) of the current directory:

 ~~~
 $ ls
 ~~~
 {: .language-bash}

+If there are any contents in your current directory, the might look like this:

 ~~~
 Desktop     Downloads   Movies      Pictures